metagenomics/metagenomics-tk/docs/developer_guidelines.md

 ## Commit and Release Guidelines

-We are using [git-chglog](https://github.com/git-chglog/git-chglog) to automatically generate a changelog that is based on our commit messages.
+We are using [git-chglog](https://github.com/git-chglog/git-chglog) to automatically generate a changelog for the latest released based on our commit messages.
 Commit messages should follow the following format:

 ```